DDKnoll/Instagram-Infinite-Scroll/About-Ractive.md

 I love jQuery, but this is bad practice.
 Too many lines of code and searching by css selectors will slow down your code.

-## The JS Framework approach
+## The JS MVC approach

 There are plenty of shiny new javascript frameworks to help you be organized and efficient while writing code:

 [ToDoMVC - JS Frameworks listing](http://todomvc.com/)

+Most of these applications enforce an MVC model to seperate dependencies, updating, and flow-control.
 These frameworks provide methods for ajax requests, templating, code-compiling, testing, data-binding, and much more.

 ## The Ractive Approach

 Ractive does one thing and it does one thing wonderfully.
-Binding a JSON data object to an HTML model.
+Binding a JSON data object to an HTML view.
 Take a quick look at this sample code.

 #### HTML